Quảng Bình province: Economy

 The province's agriculture is comprehensively developed with the direction of production of commodities.
 Crops and cultivation calendar have been gradually arranged in a more appropriate manner.
 The food production has been continuously increased reaching 200,000 tons in 2000.
 The total area of industrial trees is 14,105ha, of which the area of rubber is 6,400 ha providing 2,000 tons of dried resin.
 Cattle and husbandry keep growing.
 The average agriculture growth rate is 5.7% during the period 1996–2000.
 In the recent years, forestry production in Quảng Bình province has been changed in terms of structure from mainly exploiting to protecting, developing forest for forest resource conservation.
 The value of forestry and afforestation has increased 87.3%, in particular from 1996 to 2000 the growth rate was 65.3%.
 The annual forestation area is around 4,000 ha.
 Up to date 38,851 ha of forest has been planted.

 The fishery sector has continuously developed and become a key economic sector of the province.
 At present the province has around 3,200 fishing boats with power of over 67,000CV.
 In the year 2000, the output of sea products is estimated at 17,104 tons, of which about 1,600 tons is from raising.
 The province has 3 shrimp nursery stations, 8 fish nursery stations supplying 5–7 mil. tiger baby shrimps, 40–45mil. baby fish and 4–5 mil. fingerlings annually.
 At present the province has 2 factories of processing frozen sea products and 4 factories of processing dried products for exportation.
 The services of fishing sector such as making and repairing ships, purchasing, processing sea products and providing technical assistance and infrastructure for fishing are continuously developed.
 However, the development of the fishery sector in recent years has not met its expected potential.
-As of February 2008, the province licensed 59 investment projects with a total capitalization of USD $500,000,000.
+As of February 2008, the province licensed 59 investment projects with a total capitalization of US$500,000,000.
 As of 2009, this province is home to two special economic zones with preferential investment and tax treatments, namely the Hòn La Economic Zone by the Hòn La seaport, and Cha Lo Border Gate Economic Zone in the border with Laos.